-How our audit addressed the key audit matter
+How our audit addressed the key audit

-Our audit procedures included the following:

-► Evaluated the cash flow forecasts, which supported the recoverable value of the goodwill.

-► Compared the forecasts to the Board approved budgets and five-year financial plan.
-We also considered the historical reliability of the Group's cash flow forecasting and budgeting processes.

-► Involved our valuation specialists to assess whether the methodology applied was in accordance with Australian Accounting Standards and to evaluate the key assumptions applied in the impairment models, in particular changes made as a result of COVID-19.
-These included the discount rates, growth rates, terminal value assumptions, resumption of overseas travel, and easing of social distancing requirements.

-► Tested whether the models used were mathematically accurate.

-▶ Performed sensitivity analysis around the key assumptions to ascertain the extent to which changes in those assumptions would result in impairment.

-► Assessed the adequacy of the disclosures included in Notes B5 and B6 of the financial report, and in particular those relating to the cash flow forecasts are appropriate.

-► We have considered whether there have been any indicators of material changes in the carrying value of goodwill from 30 June 2020 up to the date of our opinion.
+- ► Evaluated the cash flow forecasts, which supported the recoverable value of the goodwill. - ► Compared the forecasts to the Board approved budgets and five-year financial plan.
+We also considered the historical reliability of the Group's cash flow forecasting and budgeting processes. - ► Involved our valuation specialists to assess whether the methodology applied was in accordance with Australian Accounting Standards and to evaluate the key impairment models, in particular changes made as a result of COVID-19.
+These included the discount rates, growth rates, terminal value assumptions, resumption of overseas travel, and easing of social distancing requirements. - ► Tested whether the models used were mathematically accurate. - ▶ Performed sensitivity analysis around the key assumptions to ascertain the extent to which changes in those assumptions would result in impairment. - ► Assessed the adequacy of the disclosures included in Notes B5 and B6 of the financial report, and in particular those relating to the cash flow forecasts are appropriate. - ► We have considered whether there have been any indicators of material changes in the carrying value of goodwill from 30 June 2020 up to the date of our opinion.